calaldees/teacherEducation/teacherEducation/pedagogicalContentKnowledge.md

 * [Pedagogical Content Knowledge: Teachers' Integration of Subject Matter, Pedagogy, Students, and Learning Environments](https://narst.org/research-matters/pedagogical-content-knowledge) NARST 1997
     * Recomendations from Shulman, 1986

-TASK: Read the recommendations
-How is Item 3 relevant when you enter school?
+TASK: Read the "Recommendations for Teachers" section of the article above How is Item 3 relevant when 'you enter school?
 (reminder missing lesson plan metadata)
 What questions would you ask